framps/raspiBackupDoc/en/src/error-messages.md

 Further actions:

-A directory was specified as the backup directory which contains no or incomplete backup data. incomplete backup data.
+A directory was specified as the backup directory which contains no or incomplete backup data.
 It is documented in the [Backup directory structure](backup-directory-structure.md) chapter, which files must be in the backup directory.
 A backup directory always begins with the host name of the Raspberry followed followed by the backup type and the creation date of the backup.